greleigh/Logic-GU/_pages/lindstrom-lectures.md

 permalink: lindstrom-lectures
 ---

-The Department of Philosophy, Linguistics and Theory of Science at the University of Gothenburg launched a lecture series in 2013 to celebrate the singular achievements of Pelle Lindström, former professor of logic at the department.
+The Department of Philosophy, Linguistics and Theory of Science at the University of Gothenburg launched a lecture series in 2013 to celebrate the singular achievements of Per Lindström, former professor of logic at the department.

 Annually, a distinguished logician is invited to deliver a general lecture to the public, and a specialized presentation at the logic seminar.

 [About Per (Pelle) Lindström]({% link _pages/lindstrom-lectures/per-lindstrom.md %})

-## Next seminar
+## Next Lindström Lecture

 The 2020 instalment was postponed due to the Corona virus situation.
 New dates will be announced in due course.